 If you’re new to GRCC, then follow the directions to create your account on our NYT Subject Guide to activate your logon today.
 If you’ve already created your logon (it’s good for one year) – take time to stay on top of national and world news.

 Our NewsBank America’s News database provides Hot Topics – “an easier path to locating topics of interest related to current global issues, events and people for personal and course research.”
 Hot Topics automatically update as new matching articles are loaded into the database.
 They are updated monthly.
 Take a look at Hot Topics – September 2020 – and click here to logon into NewsBank America’s News.

-Access these and other videos through the database Academic Video Online VAST link, or, find them in GRCC Library OneSearch results.
-When you’re off-campus or using wireless, you will be asked to log on with your last name and 7-digit Raider number.
+For other news sources, see the News Subject Guide.
+If you’re off-campus or using wireless, you may be asked to log on with your last name and 7-digit Raider number.

 ProQuest, one of our major research vendors, just launched a new discovery initiative for those who start their searches on the public internet.
 You will soon see millions more links to articles available in full-text in our licensed ProQuest databases.

 How will this benefit you?
 Let’s say you’re searching Google Scholar for articles on your topic.
 You spot a great sounding title from the site search.proquest.com – and you click on the title.